 Starting out using manual camera settings can be challenging, but it’s not that difficult when you commit to learning how the settings work.
 Being in control of your exposure is one of the key creative aspects of painting with light.

 Leaving exposure choices to your camera results in generic-looking photos.
-Learning how to shoot in manual mode allows you to be more expressive with your
+Learning to shoot in manual mode allows you to be more expressive with your photography.
+You can have your main subject exposed the way you want it to look.

 This is a core lesson in camera use.
-There’s much more to it than can be covered in a single article about how to shoot in manual mode, and I’ll be adding more teaching to this series over time.
+There’s much more to it than can be covered in a single article about using manual mode, and I’ll be adding more teaching to this series over time.
 But don’t wait for me!
-Set your camera to M and get out and use it.
+Set your camera to M, and get out and use it.

 Don’t be afraid to make mistakes.
 This is how you can learn.
 Take photos.
 Make notes.
 Remember to always check your light meter.
 Study your images and think about why they worked or why they didn’t.
 Look at the ones that are too dark or too light.
 Study the EXIF data to see what settings you used and how they have affected the photo.